element-hq/hydrogen-web/README.md

 # How to use

 Hydrogen is deployed to [hydrogen.element.io](https://hydrogen.element.io).
 You can run it locally `yarn install` (only the first time) and `yarn start` in the terminal, and point your browser to `http://localhost:3000`.
+If you prefer, you can also [use docker](doc/docker.md).

 # FAQ